Caglaakman/Caglaakman/README.md

 Who am I?

-- 🔭 I’m currently studing on Molecular Biology abd Genetics at Istanbul University.
+- 🔭 I’m currently studing on Molecular Biology and Genetics at Istanbul University.
-- 🌱 I’m currently teaching and also learning Python
+- 🌱 I’m currently teaching and also learning Python.
 - 🪐 I'm planing to learn R and Javascript.
-- 💬 Ask me about anything
+- 💬 Ask me about anything.
 - ⚡ Fun fact: Çağla means green almond in Turkish 😄

 ### Connect with me: